fulviabuonanno/design-tokens-wizards/README.md

 4. **Tokens Studio Export**
    The script exports your color tokens in **Tokens Studio format** for easy integration with your design system.
 Get your **JSON files** ready for import!

+5. **Batch Processing**
+   Now you can process multiple base colors in one go.
+Simply provide a list of colors, and the script will generate tokens for each one.

+6. **Customizable Naming Conventions**
+   Define your own naming conventions and structures for tokens to better fit your design system.

 ---